 Mortero Palms to Goat Canyon Trail is a 4.4 mile lightly trafficked out and back trail located near Ocotillo, California that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.